ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 - Responsible for `inbox` bucket cleanup

 #### Work to be performed for the UCS:
-- Get schema updates
+- [ ] Get schema updates
-- Adapt existing code for updated schemas as necessary
+- [ ] Adapt existing code for updated schemas as necessary

 ### WKVS:
 - Provides the Data Hub Crypt4GH public keys for the GHGA Connector to retrieve

 #### Work to be performed for the WKVS:
-- Provide a way to retrieve Crypt4GH public keys for Data Hubs.
+- [ ] Provide a way to retrieve Crypt4GH public keys for Data Hubs.
 This can be a dictionary where the keys are storage aliases and the values are the keys.
 We could alternatively add two-step relation, where the requester exchanges a storage alias for a Data Hub alias, and the Data Hub alias for a key.

 ### GHGA Connector
 The Connector performs initial file encryption and upload from the user's machine.
 In order to properly encrypt the file for a specific Data Hub, the Connector needs to contact the WKVS to obtain the appropriate Crypt4GH public key based on the storage alias assigned to the `ResearchDataUploadBox`/`FileUploadBox` created by the Data Steward.

+#### Work to be performed for the GHGA Connector
+- [ ] Fetch and use Data Hub public keys

 ### FIS:
 The FIS straddles the border between the file services group and everything else, similar to the role played by the UOS.
 In the past, the FIS acted as a way to ingest file upload metadata and tell other services when a manually validated ("interrogated") file was ready for permanent storage.
 This had to be done as a temporary solution until the remote file upload and automatic file interrogation was implemented, which is the work proposed in this epic.